 Which target groups are particularly interested in the model?

 Responsible at Ewz: Myriam Mojon, Philipp Schad (Campaign Management), Vinzenzo Tremonte and Rahel Huber (Digital Experience), Thöme Jeiziner (Media Relations), Hadi Jean-Richard (Head of Storytelling), Julia Weber (Social Media), Barbara Kohler (Internal Communications), Irena Igic (Marketing Communications Intern), Pascal Schaub (Head of Marketing & Communications), André Rohrbach (Head of Private & SME).
 Responsible at Publicis: David Lübke (Creative Direction), Desiree Stocker (Junior Copywriter), Sandro Looser (Client Service Director), Adrianna von Moos (Account Director), Ante Vidovic (Account Director).
 Responsible Creative Direction Art: Studio Marvin Hugentobler.
-Responsible Realisation: Prodigious Zurich.
-Responsible Production: Studio Voile LLC.
+Responsible realization: Prodigious Zurich.
+Responsible production: Studio Voile LLC.
 Photography: Mark Pekmezian.
 Media agency: Havas Village Zurich.